 Although CLIL has attracted a lot of academic attention, inside and outside Greece, it is probably fair to say that the empirical substantiation of its outcomes is still rather slim (link to references).
 That is to say, educators are asked to place a lot of faith on CLIL but, so far, we really have no conclusive evidence that it delivers what it promises, in either the subject matter or language skills.
 Some studies seem to suggest that CLIL is associated with enhanced receptive skills, greater vocabulary range, creativity, risk-taking, and better affective outcomes.

-On the other hand, there is also evidence that such learning leads to reduced participation from some learners and to uneven motivation.
+On the other hand, there is also evidence that such learning leads to uneven motivation and to reduced participation from some learners.
 It also seems that, in some cases at least, teachers tend to simplify the subject matter content to match the learners’ unsophisticated linguistic resources.
 Moreover, it has been argued that any gains in the foreign language are counterbalanced by an equivalent lack of linguistic development in the mother language.

 Why CLIL?
 An unstated rationale

-Within the Greek context, it is easy to see how interest in CLIL dovetails with stated policy aims to enhance the status of the English language, and —by extension— to protect and add to the role of the English Language Teaching (ELT) apparatus.
-Over the past years, there have been suggestions by senior politicians that English should be elevated to a ‘second official language’, a suggestion that was symbolically implemented by changing the domain name of the Ministry of Education from the Greek-derived ‘www.ypepth.gr’ to ‘www.minedu.gov.gr‘.
-These were followed by a 33% increase in the provision for English language instruction across the curriculum, to the great delight of the English teachers’ lobby (for more on this increase and the way it was subsequently rolled back, see Chapter 1 of my book, A Language School as a Complex System).
+Within the Greek context, it is easy to see how interest in CLIL dovetails with stated policy aims to enhance the status of the English language, and —by extension— to protect and enhance the role of the English Language Teaching (ELT) apparatus.
+Over the past years, there have been suggestions by senior politicians that English should be elevated to a ‘second official language’.
+These suggestions were symbolically implemented by changing the domain name of the Ministry of Education from the Greek-derived ‘www.ypepth.gr’ to ‘www.minedu.gov.gr‘, and quickly followed up with a 33% increase in the provision for English language instruction across the curriculum, to the great delight of the English teachers’ lobby (for more on this increase and the way it was subsequently rolled back, see Chapter 1 of my book, A Language School as a Complex System).

-Such planning, however, is complicated by the fact that many students appear to have developed, through self-study and private instruction, linguistic skills in English that call into question the utility of traditional ELT instruction, such as offered in the state education system.
-Despite its apparent value for some stakeholders, for the majority of students this enhanced teaching provision seems, at best, redundant.
+Such planning, however, is complicated by the fact that many students appear to have already developed, through self-study and private instruction, very advanced linguistic skills in English.
+These skills call into question the utility of traditional ELT instruction, such as offered in the state education system.
+Not to put too fine a point to it, the enhanced teaching provision that the ELT apparatus is pushing for is redundant for the majority of students.

 Can it be it that simple?